Rajeev-R-R/Emoji-games/README.md

 # MY-REPOSITORY
-This is my first Repository.
+This is my first git Repository.
 Author- Rajeev Ranjan